Last Updated on

 This is a collection of classic stories told in a highly engaging format.

 When short on time, Fifty Famous Stories Retold is a great choice.
-Throw it in the car in the event that you become stuck in traffic.
+Grab it on your Kindle and throw it in the car in the event that you become stuck in traffic.
+These are sooooooo good!

 Even if you haven’t developed the habit of sharing stories aloud as a family, give it a try.